-The introduction of agriculture in Zimbabwean primary school was done to empower the young people rather than to relegate them to low social rungs or prepare them for rural life as was the situation during the colonial era.
-Teaching agriculture to young children is a means of giving pragmatic education with the view of making sure that schools generate future employers rather than employees.
-If properly taught, agriculture at primary school level has the potential to incalculate values of self-sufficiency in food production as well hard work as for anyone to be a successful former, they have to work very hard.
-Thus, the importance of agriculture as a school subject cannot be overemphasized.
+The introduction of Wood Technology in Zimbabwean secondary schools was done to empower the young people rather than to relegate them to low social rungs or prepare them for rural life as was the situation during the colonial era.
+Teaching Wood Technology to young children is a means of giving pragmatic education with the view of making sure that schools generate future employers rather than employees.
+If properly taught, Wood Technology at secondary school level has the potential to incalculate values of self-sufficiency in furniture production as well hard work as for anyone to be a successful wood technologist, they have to work very hard.
+Thus, the importance of Wood Technology as a school subject cannot be overemphasized.